radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 In order with the *Command pattner* workflow, the `client` will create a **NSInvocation** instance with all the information that it need: target (it will be the `receiver` ), selector, and arguments, and then execute the invocation.

-> More information about NSIncation in this [article](http://cocoamental.com/2011/06/28/nsinvocation-para-torpes/).
+> More information about NSInvocation in this [article](http://cocoamental.com/2011/06/28/nsinvocation-para-torpes/).

 ## Extensions